-- c) In the case of settlement edge proposals, give careful consideration to their integration and interface with the surrounding countryside; - d) Where opportunities exist, provide good connectivity with the existing neighbourhood for pedestrians and cyclists and improve and extend the existing pedestrian footway and cycle network; and - e) Respect the special rural character of the village lanes, which are generally bordered by grass verges with hedges which form important landscape features in the Parish, are valuable as wildlife habitats and are historically noteworthy.
+- a) In the case of settlement edge proposals, give careful consideration to their integration and interface with the surrounding countryside; - b) Where opportunities exist, provide good connectivity with the existing neighbourhood for pedestrians and cyclists and improve and extend the existing pedestrian footway and cycle network; and - c) Respect the special rural character of the village lanes, which are generally bordered by grass verges with hedges which form important landscape features in the Parish, are valuable as wildlife habitats and are historically noteworthy.

 P3A.5 Built form: The height, scale and layout of proposals should respond sensitively and complement positive features in the surrounding built form.
-Any proposal exceeding two storeys shall be accompanied by a proportionate Landscape and Visual Appraisal that demonstrates that no significant visual harm will result.
+Any proposal exceeding two storeys above ground level at any of its elevations, shall be accompanied by a proportionate Landscape and Visual Appraisal that demonstrates that no significant visual harm will result.